Abibubble/milestone2-harry-potter-quiz/README.md

 Try to incorporate more in terms of manual tests, such as screenshots perhaps.
 Manual tests could also include documentation related to the minor overflow-x issues found, and the issue with some of the contact form spilling over into the grey section below.
-Test site, include images of testing happening
+Test site, include images of testing happening Including local deployment, like on https://github.com/Code-Institute-Solutions/SampleREADME Lower audio volume
+Create a button to turn the solemnly audio on on the solemnly page (banner?
+"Enable audio for a better experience") Landscape responsiveness
+Test with Responsinator and show screenshots in testing Get it peer reviewed